 The course sequence on the following page ensures that program requirements and course prerequisites are completed in a timely fashion.
-Students who enter with a master's degree will likely modify their schedule based on prior graduate level work that is accepted as meeting
+Students who enter with a master's degree will likely modify their schedule based on prior graduate level work that is accepted as meeting program requirements.
+See your faculty (pro-tem) adviser or the program training director to discuss your individual circumstances.
+Please be aware that courses may not always be scheduled as noted below, as changes in faculty schedules sometimes require schedule adjustments.

 Counseling Psychology Ph.D.
-Course Requirements Students Entering 2007-08 Academic Year
+Course Requirements Students Entering 2008-09 Academic Year